Rapid prototyping creates a preliminary product version to evaluate the design and its functionality.

 Is rapid prototyping the same as 3D printing?

 The simple answer is “No”.
-However, in the modern-day product development process, rapid prototyping is commonly used alongside terms like “3D printing” and “additive manufacturing”, mainly because 3D printing first came into prominence as a way of making prototypes quickly (Read more on the history of 3D printing).
+However, in the modern-day product development process, rapid prototyping is commonly used alongside terms like “3D printing” and “additive manufacturing”, mainly because 3D printing first came into prominence as a way of making prototypes quickly.

 But the 7 types of additive manufacturing technologies have moved along and have made giant strides towards the production of quality parts and might not be the preferred choice for some prototypes due to higher costs.